Phonics Workbook Expectations

 That Cautionary Note, Again

-Should you try the Advanced Code Phonics Workbook even if you suspect a vision problem but, for some reason, can’t go that route?
+Should you try the OnTrack Reading Phonics Program even if you suspect a vision problem but, for some reason, can’t go that route?
 Sure.
 It’s an effective phonics program, and you should see the gains indicated above, though they are likely to take longer to achieve if vision truly is an issue with your child.
 Regardless, the information in the workbook needs to be learned if a child is to become a skilled reader.

-If you've decided to purchase the workbook, you can actually get started before it arrives by administering the four Phonics Assessment Tests.
+If you've decided to purchase the OnTrack Reading Phonics Program and you've also decided you want to test phonics skills and code knowledge, you can get started before the workbook and instruction manual arrive by administering the four Phonics Assessment Tests.
 The first page introduces the notation used during the testing and the following pages describe the four tests you can administer before the workbook arrives.